macoyuu/rainbow_match/README.md

 ### Association
 - user
-   - has_many :like
+   - has_many :likes
-   - has_many :message
+   - has_many :messages

 - like
    - belongs_to :user
-   - has_many :message
+   - has_many :messages

 - message
    - belongs_to :user